Vandivier/afterecon/content/2016-07-04-an-economic-theory-of-paternalism.md

 ---
-title: An Economic Theory of Paternalism
+title: "An Economic Theory of Paternalism"
 date: 2016-07-04 19:00:20
 author: John Vandivier
 ---